tonyjacobscloudpro/Jalpc/_posts/2024-11-26-snowflake-snowpark.md

 ## Creating UDFs in Snowpark

-Define and register a Python UDF to extend Snowflakeâ€™s functionality:
+Define and register a Python UDF to extend Snowflake's functionality:
 ```python
 from snowflake.snowpark.functions import udf